 Use of Artificial Intelligence and Machine Learning in the Gas and Electric Utility Space

 Every utility company produces a colossal amount of data which is very tedious to handle.
-The artificial intelligence helps in analyzing and compressing the data.
-This data is used as a mean for insights which in return are a critical player when it comes to improving the strategic planning and improving the profit margins.
-We have outlined a few companies that have implemented the artificial intelligence to ensure the betterment in procedures and more, have a look!
+Artificial intelligence helps in analyzing and compressing the data.
+This data is used as a means for insights which in return are a critical player when it comes to improving the strategic planning and improving the profit margins.
+We have outlined a few companies that have implemented artificial intelligence to ensure the betterment in procedures and more, have a look!

 - SIEMENS – They have launched the active network management software which helps them track the energy loading activities.
 This grid is responsible for mapping out the response upon the introduction of a new energy source

-- SPARKCOGNITION – They have implemented the artificial intelligence to identify the infrastructure failure through the analytics, operational data, and sensors
+- SPARKCOGNITION – They have implemented artificial intelligence to identify infrastructure failure through analytics, operational data, and sensors

 Why IS Their A Need for Artificial Intelligence in Energy Industry?

 It’s been more than a century since the first power plant was launched and it served only 59 people.
 Ever since then, the number of customers has increased, and so have the transmission lines, power plants, and distribution centers.
 In the US, currently, three grids are producing and transmitting the power to ensure the development of reliable and low-cost energy.
 However, with the increasing demand for the infrastructure, the number of monopolies seems to be increasing at an exponential rate.

 Is Smart Grid an Option?